Efficient ways to pay international contractors

 pay international contractors

-Making sure you can efficiently pay international contractors is an essential part of growing your business because it allows you to source the best talent for a given job regardless of that specialistโ€™s location.
+Making sure you can seamlessly pay international contractors is an essential part of growing your business because it allows you to source some of the best talent for a given job regardless of that specialistโ€™s location.

 To help you get started, review the table below to consider your main options for paying international contractors and what kind of business is best suited to each one.

-Payment PlatformsPayoneerCompetitive Fees Multi-currency support Contractor management toolsMonthly subscription costsBusiness owners who make frequent international payments
+Payment PlatformsCompetitive Fees, Multi-currency support, Contractor management toolsMonthly subscription costsBusiness owners who make frequent international payments

-Freelancer PlatformsUpwork, FiverrEasy to use Integrated project management tools Built-in escrow for securityHigh platform fees Requires contractors to have an accountContractors already working within the platformโ€™s ecosystem
+Freelancer PlatformsEasy to use, Integrated project management tools, Built-in escrow for securityHigh platform fees require contractors to have an accountContractors already working within the platformโ€™s ecosystem

-Bank TransfersN/AStandalone Easy to useHigh cross-border fees Rarely provides multi-currency supportContractors with compatible banking systems
+Bank TransfersStand alone, Easy to useHigh cross-border fees, Rarely provides multi-currency supportContractors with compatible banking systems

-Wire TransfersWestern UnionTight security Large payment amountsHigher fees Slow speed Not built for recurring paymentsLarge one-time payments
+Wire TransfersTight security, Large payment amountsHigher fees, Slow speed, Not built for recurring paymentsLarge one-time payments

 What to look for when paying international contractors